Nevada drivers risk getting a traffic ticket for making an improper U-turn by:

-The typical fine for an unlawful U-turn in Las Vegas is $230, and it carries three (3) Nevada demerit points on the person’s license.
+The typical civil penalty for an unlawful U-turn in Las Vegas is $230, and it carries three (3) demerit points on the person’s license.
 But in most cases, Nevada courts may reduce the charge to an illegal non-moving violation carrying no demerit points.

-- 1. When are U-turns illegal in Las Vegas, NV?
+- 1. When are U-turns illegal in Nevada?

-- 2. How do I fight illegal U-turn charges in Las Vegas, NV?
+- 2. How do I fight illegal U-turn charges?

-- 3. What are the penalties for an illegal U-turn in Las Vegas, NV?
+- 3. What are the penalties for an illegal U-turn in Las Vegas, Nevada?

 - 4. Can I get the charge reduced to a non-moving violation?